How To Get A FFL In Colorado – Colorado FFL License

 Please note that the above descriptions are brief and you may find more information by visiting the Bureau of Alcohol Tobacco Firearms and Explosives website.
 Other information such as cost can be found here.
 Note that when operating as an FFL Colorado and federal laws will apply.

-Can I Get A FFL With My Colorado Gun Trust ?
+Getting An FFL In Colorado With My Colorado Gun Trust ?

 In short the answer is a resounding NO. A Colorado gun trust is neither a person or a corporation and therefore will not be issued a Federal Firearms License.
 However, a trust can be the owner of a LLC or Corporation which in fact can apply for an FFL.
 Learn more about the benefits of having a gun trust here.

-As an FFL holder you must keep strict records of all transactions.
+As a FFL dealer in Colorado you must keep strict records of all transactions.
 Each sale must be recorded and your paperwork will on occasion be audited by the BATFE.

 You also must be at least 21 years of age with a clean criminal history.
 A secure environment may also required as well as adhering to any State of Colorado , local or community laws, including zoning requirements if required.